 Your marketing content is a reflection of your brand.
 As such, having the option to create customized email templates in SharpSpring lets you have full control on how your messages will appear in the inbox.
-This article will detail how to create a custom email template.
+This article will detail how to create a custom simple or designer email template.

 The following users have access to create email templates:

 - Marketing Managers

 Email templates are accessed through the toolbar.